-"It's softball, man," Matt Stairs told me in a recent call.
+"It's softball, man," Stairs, who turns 54 on Sunday, told MLB.com via phone.
 "You swing from your ass and see what happens."

 From 2011 to 2014, the guy known as the Wonder Hamster -- the cult baseball hero who hit 265 home runs across 19 big league seasons -- played part-time on a USSSA slow-pitch travel team in Maine.
 He did it as a favor to a friend who ran the team, but also because he just really liked playing softball.
 You can look up his profile here.
 It unfortunately doesn't show any stats, but former teammate Miles Whitlock remembers Stairs doing pretty well.

 "He could hit it a country mile," Whitlock told me over the phone.
 "He just killed some balls."

 Stairs speaks about his slow-pitch softball career pretty matter-of-factly.
 (I get the feeling he talks about most things that way.)